-- 14. Required quarterly payment.
-Divide line 6 from page 1 by four and enter the result in each column ......
-14 15.
-Add lines 3a and 3b from page 1 and enter one-fourth of the - amount in each column ......15 - 17.
-Enter the amount of estimated tax paid by each date. - (Include the amount from line 3c on page 1 in column A.) ....
-17
+- amount in each column15 - 17.
+Enter the amount of estimated tax paid by each date.
+(Include the amount from line 3c on page 1 in column A.) 17

 Line 23.
-Current guarter underpayment
+Current quarter underpayment

 If line 23 is zero for all payment periods, you do not owe interest on your underpayment.